TOWN OF KEARNY

 (d) No employee shall be assigned more than two (2) weeks vacation during

 (a) Notice shall be given at least seventy-two (72) hours in advance of any single day or other combination of vacation days taken.
 Exception: In cases of emergency where 72 hours notice cannot be given, maximum notice possible, if any, under the circumstances shall be given.
-There shall be a maximum of twelve (12) emergency vacation days (EVDS) that may be taken during a calendar year; except that each officer may only use two (2) EVDS from Thanksgiving to December 31.
-All vacation days including single vacation days and EVDS are subject to approval by the Chief of Police or his/her designee which approval shall not be unreasonably denied.
+There shall be a maximum of twelve (12) emergency vacation days (EVDs) that may be taken during a calendar year; except that each officer may only use two (2) EVDs from Thanksgiving through December 31.
+All vacation days, including single vacation days and EVDs are subject to approval by the Chief of Police or his/her designee, which approval shall not be unreasonably denied.